waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetPeerAddressesRequestMessage"></a>

 ### GetPeerAddressesRequestMessage
-GetPeerAddressesRequestMessage requests the list of known pyipad addresses in the current network. (mainnet, testnet, etc.)
+GetPeerAddressesRequestMessage requests the list of known waglaylad addresses in the current network. (mainnet, testnet, etc.)